 Flushing toilets use a lot of water, especially if you have a family.
 Think about how many times you flush the toilet per day and multiply that of how many members your family has, Now multiply that number with 365 which is one year and now compare your water bills from the entirety of the past year, probably 30-40% of your water usage goes literally down the toilet.
 You can use the collected rainwater to flush your toilets either by flushing them manually or by hooking up the toilet water intake to your rainwater tank.

 Drinking rainwater is completely safe, although you still need to filter it and purify it.
 Some improperly set up rainwater collection systems might end up being a breeding ground for different kinds of bacteria, viruses, and even insects.
 Before drinking any rainwater make sure you set up a good water filter before purifying the water.
-If you need more information about how to filter out the water the most efficiently and which is the best water filter check out my article Do Lifestraws work.
+If you need more information about how to filter out the water the most efficiently and which is the best water filter check out my article Do Lifestraws work? ( Or do they? ).

 If you are an avid gardener you probably already know how important composting is, however depending on the size of your compost this tend to need a lot of water to get the composting process started.
 Composts can even dry up in hot summer temperatures, this is why it is vital to water them once in a while, and using rainwater is the cheapest alternative you will have.

 If you are concerned about the environment than you might find that collecting rainwater is environmentally friendly, sort of.
 While the actual collecting of the rainwater is environmentally friendly the production of the rainwater collecting system is not.
 Also if everybody would start collecting rainwater the local aquifer will have a limited amount of new freshwater coming in, which could end up raising the actual cost of water and in some cases, it might also lead to severe droughts.